tarunraheja84/chatsapp/README.md

 # ChatsApp

-ChatsApp is a WhatsApp clone built using React.js for the frontend.
-It leverages socket.io-client to send and receive real-time messages and includes an infinite scroll bar for viewing messages efficiently.
+ChatsApp is a WhatsApp clone built using Reactjs in the frontend and Nodejs in the backend.
+It leverages WebSockets (socket.io) to send and receive real-time messages and includes an infinite scroll bar for viewing past messages efficiently.

 ## Features

 - Real-time messaging.
-- Infinite scroll bar for seamless message viewing.
+- Infinite scroll bar for seamless message viewing of past messages.
 - User-friendly interface similar to WhatsApp.

 ## Technologies Used

 - React.js
-- Socket.io-client
+- Socket.io
 - HTML5
-- CSS3
+- tailwind CSS
 - JavaScript

 ## Installation